adamshephard/OMTscoring_inference/README.md

 ## License

-The source code as hosted on GitHub is released under the BSD-3-Clause license.
-The full text of the licence is included in [LICENSE](https://github.com/adamshephard/OMTscoring_inference/blob/main/LICENSE) file for further details.
+Code is under a GPL-3.0 license.
+See the [LICENSE](https://github.com/adamshephard/OMTscoring_inference/blob/main/LICENSE) file for further details.

 Model weights are licensed under [Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 Please consider the implications of using the weights under this license.